tjhowse/sand_drawing/README.md

 | Sand | Sand | 31378908 | < 100 μm grains, dry.

 # Communication
-Currently the robot receives patterns via MQTT.
+The ESP-WROOM-32 has wifi and BLE built in.
+Currently the robot connects to a wifi network, then an MQTT server, to receive commands.
 Bluetooth should also be possible in the future.

 # Pattern definition